Achieving High-Yield Soybeans

 Our soybean breeding engine is one of our best assets at Pioneer.
 Whether you are planting conventional or traited soybeans, we continue to make gains to many disease tolerances.
 You will find ratings across all key soybean diseases to help with seed selection to protect your yield.

-At Pioneer, we also have the most advanced and flexible herbicide trait for soybeans on the market – Enlist E3® soybeans.
+We also have the most advanced and flexible herbicide trait for soybeans on the market – Enlist E3® soybeans.
 Herbicide resistant weeds are a struggle every year and having a system that is flexible and helps provide an herbicide program with multiple modes of action is beneficial for growers.

-How should a farmer prioritize needed agronomics?
+How should a farmer prioritize agronomics?

 • Plant early – this allows for more branches and nodes per plant to help increase yield.
 When Pioneer researchers looked at the most trial locations that broke 100 bu/A from 2021-2023, they found that the majority were planted in the last half of April through the first half of May.